Do you need exercise to lose weight?

 5. Your weight loss is stalling.....🤨

--Can eating less make it harder to lose weight?!
-It may seem counter-intuitive, but it's true.
-Eating too little can affect your metabolic rate long-term and is likely to make it harder to maintain lean tissue, so while you may initially see a lower number on the scale, this will represent both fat loss and muscle loss.
-Because muscle tissue uses more calories daily than fat, people with leaner tissue will have a higher metabolic rate.
+Can eating less make it harder to lose weight?!
+It may seem counterintuitive, but it's true.
+Eating too little can affect your metabolic rate in the long term and make it harder to maintain lean tissue, so while you may initially see a lower number on the scale, it will reflect both fat and muscle loss.
+Because muscle tissue uses more calories per day than fat, people with more lean tissue will have a higher metabolic rate.
 A higher metabolic rate means more calories burned.
 So losing muscle tissue isn't ideal when you're losing weight because your metabolic rate will drop, making further weight loss more difficult.

 .So what should I do if ...I identify with one or more of these signs?🙋